Chapter 22-2: Threatening to Shatter the Very Firmament, Continued

 Verdot’s voice from the past reaches out to Tseng in the present, and empower Tseng to somehow take down the robots that nearly wiped him, Rude and Reno combined.
 After getting everyone back on their feet offscreen, the trio continue their rescue attempt.

 Back with our main protagonist, Shotgun is for some reason wondering why AVALANCHE kidnapped Elena.
 She… already told you this, lady, she’s a witness and they’re just looking for a place to dump her corpse.
 But it turns out there really is more of it: we cut to the Ravens, who contact Fuhito to inform him that they captured Elena as some sort of pre-arranged objective.
+This just adds to my suspicions that Elena never witness an attack in an earlier draft!

 Meanwhile, Sears is running around Wall Market, having apparently learned there’s a way to summon a “Perfect Zirconiade.”
 “Who knew that there was a way to summon a perfect Zirconiade?”
 And that I’d learn about it in the Honey Bee Inn!
 Unfortunately for him, he’s been found by Fuhito, who had previously hinted that he had a loose end to tie up, i.e. Sears himself.
 It seems Fuhito’s brought Elfé with him in a truck, and is preparing for the summoning.
 Fuhito demands the doomsday materia that Sears is holding, and Sears rationalizes that there’s no harm in doing so: he plans to summon Zirconiade anyways, and all that really matters is that he be near enough to the materia to break it after the fact.
 He surrenders.

 Meanwhile, Shotgun has been following a trail Elena left behind to rescue her off the train leading out of Midgar.
 The developers had underused train assets and darn it, they were going to get their money’s worth!
 Here, we learn Fuhito’s plan: the Ravens are holding Elena hostage in exchange for Shotgun’s two doomsday materia.
-Shotgun takes stock of her situation, to see if she could conceivably rescue Elena, and after a fair-sized tactical analysis that I appreciate (especially since it’s quite in-character!), decides it’s best to surrender.
+Shotgun takes stock of her situation, to determine if she could conceivably rescue Elena, and after a fair-sized tactical analysis that I appreciate (especially since it’s quite in-character!), decides it’s best to surrender.
 Elena attempts to fight her own way free, but Shotgun stops her and they make the exchange, after which Shotgun starts firing.
 Unfortunately, the Raven with the materia has already made a break for it.
-Elena tries to join Shotgun, but Shotgun turns her down (reasonable, but from a gameplay perspective, surprising, as we already have the AI and some of the punching sprites!).
+Elena tries to join Shotgun, but Shotgun turns her down (reasonable, but from a gameplay perspective, surprising, as we already have the AI and some of the punching sprites from the scene in the gym!).
 Elena muses about how she “always thought the Turks were dogs of Shinra,” but now she’s changed her mind.
 Why not both?
 Apparently Shotgun has inspired her enough to join the oppression in the future.
 Great… great job on this kid, Shotgun.

-After gunning down the entire train full of Ravens (she’s lucky they can’t regenerate any longer, for whatever plot-hole-related-reason), Shotgun realizes the Raven with the materia actually jumped from this train to another mid-motion, got lucky his neck wasn’t snapped in the process (since he can’t regenerate anymore!), and is far away by now.
+After gunning down the entire train full of Ravens (she’s lucky they can’t regenerate any longer, for whatever plot-hole-related-reason), Shotgun realizes the Raven with the materia actually jumped from this train to another mid-motion, got lucky his neck wasn’t snapped in the process (since he can’t regenerate anymore, clearly!), and is far away by now.
 Shotgun decides to chase after the materia.
 You know, you still have to help Tseng with that escape plan, Shotgun, not just chase AVALANCHE!
 Her new scheme is to get a Shinra chopper to chase down the Raven, even though Shinra is at the Turks’ throat at this point.
 And also that she’s on a high-speed train out of town.
 But whatever, this game thinks you can circumnavigate the globe in under eight minutes.

-Back with Sears, we learn about this “perfect summoning” Sears was talking about earlier: it seems that all Fuhito has to do is to kill Elfé after the summoning, and then give Zirconiade the doomsday materia (including the one in her hand).
-That does fit the evidence after a fashion: remember that Sears’ plan was to smash the support materia, so Fuhito’s plan to give Zirconiade the main materia for safekeeping, absorption or whatever, seems like a viable “opposite.”
+Back with Sears, we learn about this “perfect summoning” Sears was talking about earlier: it seems that all Fuhito has to do is to kill Elfé after the summoning, and then give Zirconiade the doomsday materia (including the one in Elfé’s hand).
+That does fit the evidence after a fashion: remember that Sears’ plan was to smash the support materia, so Fuhito’s plan to give Zirconiade the materia for safekeeping, absorption or whatever, seems like a viable “opposite.”
 Shotgun coincidentally happens to call Sears just after Fuhito leaves him lying in the Wall Market dirt, and he conveys the bad news.
 After that, he collapses, announcing that he will soon die of his injuries.
 So you know it’s gonna happen!
 Definitely!
 No chance for any other outcome!
 Just like last time!

-Back with Tseng, him and the other Turks actually dodge past enemy bullets, which looks pretty badass for all it’s improbable and… urm… drawn-in-these-graphics as it is.
+Back with Tseng, him and the other Turks actually dodge past enemy bullets, which looks pretty badass for all it’s improbable and… urm… “drawn-in-these-graphics” as it is.
 Unfortunately, they’re still dedicated to leaving grunts alive, conscious… totally untouched in fact.
 So now they’re trapped in between the grunts and the building where they’re holding Verdot, but that… never comes up?
 Rude breaks down the cell door, and Verdot is shocked to see them, figuring they would take company loyalty over personal loyalty.
 Tseng earns a facepalm from me when he declares that Verdot is actually more valuable to the company than to them, so in a matter of speaking, isn’t this still company loyalty?
 You see what I mean about the Turks taking pride in blind loyalty being treated as a positive.
 Tseng then says Shotgun is waiting with an escape vehicle.
 Sure she is!

 Back in Shinra HQ, the President is watching the security feed and takes Verdor’s escape in stride.
 You see, because he’s seen Tseng was one of the rescuers, he rightly presumes that all the Turks are out of the HQ at the moment, and he can retrieve Rufus!
 Unbeknownst to him, Shotgun has just now snuck back into HQ to steal that helicopter…